sdsdkkk/sdsdkkk.github.io/about.md

 profile: true
 ---

 A programmer living in Indonesia.
-Interests including software engineering, machine learning, computer security, and system administration.

-Mainly programming Ruby, but started to use Scala for actual work lately.
 Not really a jack of all trades, but neither is a master of any.

+Mainly programming Ruby, also has some interests in security and some other stuffs.

 {% include footer.html %}